23 of the Best Types of Orchids to Grow as Houseplants

 Depending on the species or hybrid, a calanthe can be a cool, intermediate, or warm grower.
 All will thrive with bright, indirect light.

-Newbie orchid fanatics will no doubt have an easier time with an evergreen calanthe, waiting to gain some experience before moving on to the deciduous types.
+Newbie orchid fanatics will no doubt have an easier time with an evergreen calanthe, before moving on to the more tricky deciduous types.

 A close up horizontal image of the flowers of greater swamp orchid (Calanthe tankervilleae) growing wild.